rolandrgarceau/wxpython-basics/readme.md

 That said move to having the boilerplate code working with nothing but the hello world.
 This will allow the basic functionality of the Gui framework to be used rapidly for other cases.
 Turning to the actual changeable code for development we then make sure we have repeatable results in the IDE text editor, environments associated with that, and then move on to the OS we are developing with.
 Beware of VSCode and its terminal with conda environments as $PATH may not be what you may think it is.
 Know your .bash* file and what gets activated on launch, and what symlinks get followed, especially if you are building applications with different versions of dependencies within the application itself here.
 One may see the error: use framework download and have to deal with that- we will address this momentarily.

 Think about the process of building on top of each application a little more functionality.
 For example one customer for an aquarium maintenance program requested a simple app to log sample results of water quality to be viewed weekly, monthly, and quarterly.
-If we take the idea of data entry from the perspective of water chemistry to begin one UI view (called a panel with a frame in wxpython) which we may also potentially relate to as a tabbed window view in a browser, for instance.
+If we take the idea of data entry from the perspective of water chemistry to begin one UI view (called a panel within a frame in wxpython) which we may also potentially relate to as a tabbed window view in a browser, for instance.
+See the section on changing views under Panel below with a wx.Notebook widget.

 I will say tab for now as most can relate to a browser tab.
 Another tab (wx.Panel may have what we might intuitive think wx.Window might if coming from some HTML/CSS background) be could be handling water flow rates, mathematics behind them, and how to calculate staging within another panel "view" in our application.
 Often is the case that a customers ideas change as the project unfolds, so proper documentation is in order to be clear of what each party enters agreements into.
 This means when we get to our 5th or 6th sequentially more difficult application the progress might be that we have added in several layout views from our design notes and fleshed out workable frames for each (more on frames and panels in a moment) to use the grid view of column headings for importing a csv with to switch the data model around sufficiently to use numpy arrays that accomplish the grid population with, one transform at a time.